-Invoicing is an essential part of any business—irrespective of its size and nature, though the size and nature of a business definitely influence the type of invoicing process that is required by it.
+Invoicing is an essential part of any business—irrespective of its size and nature.
+However, the size and nature of a business definitely influence the type of invoicing process that it requires.

 The process of invoicing gets significantly challenging in a contracting business.
 This is because they offer services on a ‘per-job’ basis and also work for themselves.
-This brings in a lot of challenges and discrepancies in the process of making an invoice.
+This creates many challenges and discrepancies in the process of making an invoice.

-9 Challenges Faced by Contractors in the Invoicing Process
+Challenges Faced By Contractors in the Invoicing Process

 1. Inconsistency in Formatting

-Inconsistency in formatting is one of the most common mistakes that are made by contractors during invoicing.
+Inconsistency in formatting is one of the most common mistakes that contractors make during invoicing.
 Some of the reasons are:

 • Jobs of Different nature